 These days, refreshing iced coffee can be found just about everywhere at any time of day.
 Yet, just a few years ago hot coffee was the ubiquitous beverage.
-So, how did iced coffee get so popular and where did it start?
-How can you make the perfect cup of it at home?
+So, how did iced coffee get so popular and where did iced coffee come from?

-Like most commonly consumed beverages, there isn’t one clear origin story.
-Some say iced coffee goes back to “17th century Vienna, where citizens experimented with new brewing methods after a departing Turkish army left behind a massive surplus in coffee beans.”
+Like most commonly consumed beverages, there isn’t one clear origin story for the history of iced coffee.
+Some say the history of iced coffee goes back to “17th century Vienna, where citizens experimented with new brewing methods after a departing Turkish army left behind a massive surplus in coffee beans.”
 (Source)

 While iced coffee lags behind other consumer drinks in popularity, such as iced tea, energy drinks, sports drinks, and hot coffee, it’s undoubtedly catching on.
 From 2009 to 2013, iced coffee’s real estate on menus increased 5%!
 It is also particularly popular with “young adults ages 18 to 24, where 38 percent consume iced coffee, higher than any other age demographic in America.”
 (Source)